davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 * Primary key vs. subkey - A PGP key certificate may contain other information in addition to the key itself.
-A subkey is a key that is stored as a sub-component of another key.
+A subkey is a key that is stored as a subordinate of another key.
 The primary key is the top level key.
 It is often referred to elsewhere as the master key.
 The certificate is identified by the Key ID of the primary key.
 The additional keys are "subkeys" in that they achieve their web-of-trust validity by way of the primary key.